-Randi Sargent is an assistive technology advocate and founder of SayitwithSymbols.com and Giving Greetings Publishing.
+Randi Sargent is an assistive technology (AT)/AAC advocate and founder of SayitwithSymbols.com and Giving Greetings Publishing.
 She combines her experience as a caregiving parent with her professional experience in publishing and product development to support the needs of people with speech challenges.

 Please join our community of caregivers and professionals on the Say it with Symbols Facebook

 to learn more about functional communication supports for people with speech and/or cognitive challenges."When our son was born with cerebral palsy we were hopeful that he would develop speech but this did not develop for him.
 Over the years, I have designed countless communication supports using symbols and pictures to help our wordless son "voice" his choices and opinions, and help him engage in our family life.

 I created SayitwithSymbols.com in 2008 as a resource to empower families, caregivers, educators and health professionals who care for adults and children who do not have effective speech.
 The curated collection of products we offer on SayitwithSymbols.com are portable, functional and easy to use by caregivers at home and out in the community.
 Caregivers will find many pre-made visual supports and communication aids as well as the books, tools and software you need to create your own communication books and other visual supports.
 We used feedback from families and field-testing to design many of the products on this website because we found none readily available that met our needs as caregivers."

 Randi has been creating and using visual communication aids with her son for more than twenty years and is an assistive technology advocate.
 She is a motivating guest speaker on assistive technologies and has presented to parents, students and professionals at Northeastern University, Fitchburg State University, Easter Seals MA, Federation for Children with Special Needs and other disability support events.